 EB-2

-For J-1 and F-1 visa students that were pursuing advanced degrees in the U.S., the EB-2 green card may be ideal for your situation.
+For J-1 and F-1 visa students who were pursuing advanced degrees in the U.S., the EB-2 green card may be ideal for your situation.
 Having an advanced degree will automatically qualify you for an EB-2, as long as you are admissible to the U.S. The other requirement is to have exceptional ability, which you can prove by submitting evidence listed on our EB-2 page.

-You will need to have an employer sponsor you and that employer will have to obtain a PERM Labor Certification.
+You will need to have an employer sponsor you, and that employer will have to obtain a PERM Labor Certification.
 This means that an extensive recruitment process must take place to ensure that there are no U.S. workers whose job opportunities would be jeopardized by your employment.

 You can also file for a National Interest Waiver (NIW) to bypass the PERM and sponsoring employer requirements.